aurooba/alfred-workflow-zoom-meetings/README.md

 ## Got an idea for an enhancement or a feature request?
 Create [an issue](https://github.com/aurooba/alfred-workflow-zoom-meetings/issues/new?assignees=&labels=&template=feature_request.md&title=%5BFeature+Request%5D)!
 I welcome all ideas, and am excited about furter developing this workflow into something super useful. :)

+## Enjoy the workflow?
+Buy me a coffee!
+Coffee fuels my creations.
+If you enjoyed this workflow, consider [sponsoring a coffee or two](https://www.buymeacoffee.com/aurooba)!